tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Crashdown

+### Q: What was the capital of South Vietnam before the Vietnam War?
+- **Correct Answer:** Saigon
+- Ho Chi Minh City
+- Hanoi
+- Hue

 ### Q: What was the cause of death for Freddie Mercury?
 - **Correct Answer:** Pneumonia
 - Stomach Cancer